-- I. The competitive selection deadline is February I for the class cohort that begins at the Coweta Campus Summer Semester. - 2.
-The competitive selection deadline is June 1 for the class cohort that begins at the Murphy Campus Fall Semester. - 3.
-The competitive selection deadline is September 1 for the class cohort that begins at the LaGrange Campus Spring Semester. - 4.
+- I. The competitive selection deadline is September I for the class cohort that begins at the Coweta Campus Spring Semester. - 2.
+The competitive selection deadline is June 1 for the class cohort that begins at the LaGrange Campus Fall Semester. - 3.
+Offered to Licensed Practical Nurses (LPN) with active unencumbered licensure and at least one to two years of experience employed as an LPN. - 4.
 Refer to the program information in the Academic Programs section of the Catalog for specific course requirements. - 5.
 Courses required for the competitive selection process must be completed with a minimum grade of C. In addition to earning a minimum grade of C, an overall GPA of 3.2 must be earned in the required courses. - 6.
-In addition to the courses required to be completed by the application deadline, additional courses are required to be completed with a minimum grade of C, prior to cohort start date.
-Please refer to the Academic Programs section of the Catalog for the specific course requirements.
-The student must provide documentation of completion of the additional courses or provide documentation that they are registered to complete the courses prior to the cohort start date.
-A student may not enroll in the cohort if the courses are not completed prior to the cohort start date. - 7.
-Applicants must earn an Adjusted Individual Total Score of 75% on the pre entrance Test of Essential Academic Skill (TEAS) exam, and must earn an individual score of 65% on each of the individual exams to include: Reading, Math, Science, English and Language Usage.
-Exam must be current within two (2) years of the program start date.
+Must complete the twelve (12) required courses and labs by the application deadline with a minimum grade of C or higher.
+Please refer to the academic programs section of the Catalog for the specific course requirements. - 7.
+Applicants must earn an Adjusted Individual Total Score of 75% on the pre-entrance Test of Essential Academic Skill (TEAS) exam and must earn an individual score of 65% on each of the individual exams including Reading, Math, Science, English, and Language Usage.
+The exam must be current within two (2) years of the program start date.
 Beginning July 1, 2019, a maximum of two attempts will be allowed per calendar year, with a minimum of 30 days between attempts.
-A copy of the TEAS score report must be attached to the Competitive Selection File Review Request form. - 8.
-Applicant must hold a current CPR Certification by the American Heart Association for Healthcare Providers.
-This certification must remain current through the duration of the program.
+A copy of the TEAS scores report must be attached to the Competitive Selection File Review Request form. - 8.
+Applicant must hold a current CPR Certification by the American Heart Association for healthcare providers.
+This certification must remain current throughout the duration of the program.
 Online CPR certification will not be accepted.
-A copy of the certification must be attached to the Competitive Selection File Review Request form.
+A copy of the certification must be attached to the Competitive Selection File Review Request form. - 9.
+Applicant must possess a current unencumbered Georgia and/or eNLC Practical Nurse (LPN) licensure with at least one to two years of experience as an LPN.
+The license must have been obtained within the past five (5) years.
+If the licensure was obtained more than five (5) years ago, documentation of a minimum of one (1) year of employment as an LPN within the past five (5) years must be provided.
+An employer letter of verification must be submitted on company letterhead and include the dates of employment, job title, and a brief description of duties.
+A copy of the license must be attached to the Competitive Selection File Review Request form.